Sales & Marketing HubSpot Operations Specialist

 Colby has 8+ years experience in customer service & management.
-He is focused on providing an exceptional experience and helping homebuyers find the right home in the right place at the right price.
+He is focused on supporting the Sales & Marketing teams in providing homebuyers an exceptional experience while searching for the right home.

 Whether you are buying your first home or have moved a time or two, there are a few things you can do to simplify your search to make finding the home you need easier and honestly, save a little heartache, too.